mvirgo/Vehicle-Detection/README.md

 ### Video Implementation

 My project video file was created using the 'video_function_with_lanes.py' file.
 Note that it contains both vehicle detection and lane line detection.
 The first video, specific to this project, was made by commenting out the lane line detection portion.
+I added in smoothing across frames by adding in a Python Class object (see lines 38-43 in 'full_detection_pipeline.py' for the class and 139-150 for lines containing the implementation of the class).
+This helps in two ways: 1) removing additional false positives which are not appearing in multiple frames, and 2) smoothing out some of the detected vehicles' boxes.
+Sometimes my model would spit out mutltiple boxes per a single car, and this helps increase the likelihood they are joined as one for a single vehicle.
+Note that I used 10 frames to average across - five frames still sometimes had too many false positives, while above ten tended to lag behind the vehicle too much.

 Here's a [link to my video result.](./project_videos/project_vid_output.mp4)